Read This First

 Prompt 4: What resources related to Cromwell’s Rule are available?

-The section turns on Books, Articles and Papers, and Online Resources.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Books, Articles and Papers, and Online Resources in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Books distinct from Articles and Papers.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Books distinct from Articles and Papers.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 “Probability Theory